 4.5 If delivery of any Product is to be accomplished by waterborne, tank truck or rail transport via any facility owned or operated by a party or an Affiliate of such party, the other party may be required by the terminal operator to be a party to a written agreement regarding access to and operations at the applicable terminal.

 4.6 Seller, acting in a commercially reasonable manner, may (i) reject any rail cars, tank trucks, transports, pipelines, barges, vessels, containers or storage presented for loading or unloading by a Carrier that would present an unsafe or potentially unsafe situation and/or (ii) refuse to load/unload, transfer, or handle any Product under any conditions it deems unsafe that are caused by drivers, personnel, equipment and/or procedures.
 Buyer shall be entitled to claim Force Majeure based upon such actions; provided, however, Seller shall be entitled to dispute the legitimacy of the claimed event of Force Majeure.
+[Reconsider developing a truck, rail, and marine addendum]

 Quality and Measurement